cde-ev/cdedb2/doc/source/Architecture_Mailinglists.rst

 To catch all required use cases while reducing the probability of configuration errors and providing a useful sorting order, the code defines different mailinglist types.
 This allows us to support even complex use cases if required, while not overloading the interface.
-(TBD: Furthermore, additional admin roles are allowed to manage mailinglists depending on their type.)
+Furthermore, additional admin roles are allowed to manage mailinglists depending on their type.
 More information about implicit subscriptions is provided in the `Mailinglist Management`_ section.